-Their combination, and the ease at which he reconvened on-field relationships with his attacking teammates, became the tag-team that helped get a grip of the run-in and claw back the 12-point gap that United had built up as their neighbours drifted.
+Their combination, along with the ease at which he reconvened on-field relationships with his attacking team-mates, became the tag-team that helped get a grip of the run-in and claw back the 12-point gap that United had built up as their neighbours drifted.
 In his first match back, he set up Samir Nasri to score the winner in a 2–1 victory over Chelsea.
 He later scored a hat-trick and made another assist in the 6–1 mauling of Norwich City, and was well involved in the final day drama of City’s title-winning triumph at home against QPR.

 Even when he finished as the Premier League’s joint top scorer with 20 goals the season before, it was an award that he had to share with Dimitar Berbatov, the languidly stylish centre forward who had been purchased during his second season at United and eventually replaced him.
 Ongoing feuds and grudges seemed to permeate almost every moment of glory he garnered during his time in England, and after failing to make much of an impression on City’s lacklustre title defence, he moved on again, this time to Italy where a resurgent Juventus were in need of a certain kind of striker.